dustinpfister/blog_posts/_posts/mongodb-making-shell-scripts.md

 ## 3 - An example the prints some info about a database

-So a script can be used to do anything that would be done manualy in the mongoShell.
+So a script can be used to do anything that would be done manually in the mongoShell.
+Including using methods that get the name of the current database that is being used, and a list of the collection names.

+So I could make a script called connect_users.js that connects to and displays some information about a database called 'mongoose_users'.

 ```js
 conn = new Mongo();